Furniture Beetle Facts & Information

 Resolving wood damaging insect problems is challenging and involves many factors for success.
 First, correct identification is required.
 Identification rarely is simple and will depend on recognizing the appearance of the insect, plus knowing the age, species, and moisture content of the infested wood.
 Therefore, it is always wise to seek the advice and recommendations of an experienced pest management professional rather than employ self-help or DIY measures.

-Your local Orkin technician is trained to help manage furniture beetles and similar pests.
-Since every building or home is different, your Orkin technician will design a unique beetle treatment program for your situation.
+Your local Orkin Pro is trained to help manage furniture beetles and similar pests.
+Since every building or home is different, your Orkin Pro will design a unique beetle treatment program for your situation.

 Behavior, Diet & Habits